pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader/Enc/CMap.md

 ### Description

-This method maps to PDF font dictionaries with a `ToUnicode` entry and Type0 fonts with an `Encoding` entry that reference CMaps.
+This method maps to PDF font dictionaries with a `ToUnicode` entry and Type0 (CID) fonts with an `Encoding` entry that reference CMaps.

 This class extends the base-class [PDF::Font::Loader::Enc](https://pdf-raku.github.io/PDF-Font-Loader-raku/PDF/Font/Loader/Enc), adding the ability of reading existing CMaps.
 It also adds the ability the handle variable encoding.